juju/docs/src/en/charms-bundles.md

 ```

 Tutorial [Using the aws-integrator charm][tutorial-k8s-aws] provides an
-example of an "overlay" is used.
+example of how an "overlay" is used.

 ### Bundle placement directives